Report COVID-19 Scams:

 Late payments and urgent orders

-- Scenerio 2: Fraudsters send a business a proof of payment so that their supposed order gets taken care of.
+- Scenario 2: Fraudsters send a business a proof of payment so that their supposed order gets taken care of.
 The attached file may contain a Trojan injector.

 Protect yourself from Medicare scams